May 15 – June 19, 2020

 In each case from 18:00 to max.
 18:30

-Please click on the link with the artist name from 18.5.
+Please from 18.5. click on the link with the artist name below.

-Only participants with picture and language will be admitted.
+Only participants with images and speech will be admitted.

-For PC please use the browsers Chrome or Firefox or Safari.
-Large screen is better.
+For PC, please use Chrome or Firefox or Safari browsers.

 Camera and microphone must be activated.